Housse de Racket

 Housse de Racket are a musical duo from Paris, France.
 The band consists of Pierre Leroux and Victor Le Masne.

 Biography

-Housse de Racket began as session musicians for Air and Phoenix.
-Their first album Forty Love was released in 2010, their second album Alésia was released in 2011.
+Leroux and Le Masne studied at a music conservatory and began as session musicians for Air and Phoenix.
+Their first album Forty Love was released in 2010, and their second album Alésia was released in 2011.
 Alésia was produced by Philippe Zdar of Cassius.
 In 2015, a third album titled The Tourist followed.